lou-theo/workshop-rxjs/README.md

 To install the workshop, go in the `steps` directory and run `npm install`.

+### Test installation

+There is a special "exercise" to test if you have installed the tools correctly.

+Follow the instructions in [Start a lab](#start-a-lab) with exercise name `00`.

+Check the [hints](steps/00-test-installation/hints.md) to see if you have the correct output (if you don't have any error, you should have the correct output).

 ### Start a lab

 To start a lab, you must be in `steps` directory.
 You will have access to a npm command to start a lab.